jacobvarner/hoops-jacobvarner/_posts/2020-8-16-sec-in-the-nba-draft-1960s-overview.md

 The current SEC schools had 12 total players selected in the 1968 NBA Draft with two going in the top-10.

-South Carolina had four total picks in this draft including three near the top with Gary Gregor going to the Phoenix Suns at 8, Skip Harlicka going to the Altanta Hawks at 13, and Jack Thompson going to the Baltimore Bullets (now Washington Wizards) at 33.
+South Carolina had four total picks in this draft including three near the top with Gary Gregor going to the Phoenix Suns at 8, Skip Harlicka going to the Atlanta Hawks at 13, and Jack Thompson going to the Baltimore Bullets (now Washington Wizards) at 33.

-South Carolina's four total picks in this draft follows up their three players taken in the 1967 NBA Draft.
+South Carolina's four total picks in this draft followed up their three players taken in the 1967 NBA Draft.

 ### 1969 NBA Draft